Pandemic Preparedness and Readiness Plan 2021-22 Academic Year

 ****We are prudentially evaluating all public health recommendations and implementing those that will best serve our students, staff, and entire community.
 Our protocols may change at any time.

-Face Coverings: Masks are optional for all K-8 students and adults, however, masks are encouraged for all.
+Face Coverings: Masks are required for all K-8 students and adults, however, parents may submit in writing if they want a mask exemption for their child.
 Parents and guardians are well positioned to determine if their child should wear a face covering while outside of the home and out in the community.
 Although the mask debate has become divisive within the broader community, that debate cannot spill over into our school community affecting our students’ abilities to learn.
 Families should do what is best for them, knowing that we expect all in the SHCS community to respect and honor the choice each family makes.
 We fully anticipate that there will be students who will choose to wear masks, and we fully support that decision.

 Face Coverings on the Bus